cisagov/development-guide/CONTRIBUTING.md

 remain responsible for the quality of their code, internal coordination, and alignment with the standards set forth in this guide.

-The type of contribution being made (e.g. typo corrections vs a new repository), complexity of code change (e.g. adding a new test vs adding a new function), and the testability of the code (e.g. well-documented and replicable) will factor into the level of interaction needed with the QA team.
+The type of contribution being made (e.g. typo corrections vs. a new repository), complexity of code change (e.g. adding a new test vs. adding a new function), and the testability of the code (e.g. well-documented and replicable) will factor into the level of interaction needed with the QA team.